frbowm/rsgpeq/README.md

 My first Rust program.
 I wrote this to learn how to program with Rust.

-This is an implementation of the Genetic Programming algorithm to find and equation matching a data set.
+This is an implementation of the Genetic Programming algorithm to find an equation matching a data set.